 Let’s add a little Christmas magic to this Christmas season.

 Elf on the Shelf Printable Notes

-There will be 9 Elf on the Shelf notes per page and you will get 3 pages to print out.
-They of course look better when printed in color, but they also work if you print in black and white.
+There will be 15 Elf on the Shelf notes per page and you will get 2 pages to print out.
+They of course look better when printed in color, but I have included a black and white version too.

-I have also included 9 blank Elf notes that you can use when you have a special occasion coming up.
-So if you are visiting friends or family, or going to visit Santa the next day, just use these blank ones.
+I have also included 12 blank Elf notes that you can use when you have a special occasion coming up.
+So if you are visiting friends or family, or going to visit Santa Claus the next day, just use these blank ones.

 Write your Christmas wish list.
 This is one of the first Elf on the Shelf notes we will leave.
 Mainly so I know for sure what he actually wants for Christmas!
 Download our free Santa wish lists today.

 You know what the kids are like they change their minds so often.

 If you are looking for Christmas gift guides check out the ones we have ( a lot of these are aimed at boys, but not all).